XPRNetwork/xpr-market/README.md

-# Monsters NFT Demo
+# Proton Marketplace

-This demo shows the basic functionality of NFTs on the Proton chain.
-Through the use of the [Proton Web SDK](https://www.npmjs.com/package/@proton/web-sdk), this demo allows for purchasing and selling of `monsters` NFT.
-You may view the live version of this demo (which uses Protonchain mainnet) [here](https://nft.protonchain.com).
+This application shows the basic functionality of NFTs on the Proton chain through the use of the [Proton Web SDK](https://www.npmjs.com/package/@proton/web-sdk).

 This is built off of atomicassets NFT framework.